 One card that actually does work well with Sarulf is The Great Henge.
 It’s a 9-mana Enchantment that can be cast for much less thanks to costing X less to cast where X is the greatest power among creatures you control.
 It will very easily survive most activations of Sarulf, and while the Great Henge doesn’t often interact directly with Sarulf, it’s worth considering simply because it will help you rebuild faster thanks to putting a +1/+1 counter on each nontoken creature you play and draws you a card, too.

-There are other cards that would seem to interact with Sarulf, Realm Eater in Standard, but they depend on things dying and going to the graveyard.
+There are other cards that would seem to interact with Sarulf, Realm Eater that have made their way through Standard, but most of them depend on things dying and going to the graveyard.
 Heliod, Sun-Crowned has proven his worth in Standard, putting +1/+1 counters on creatures or Enchantments whenever you gain life.
 But, his best feature, which is indestructibility, doesn’t stop him from being exiled.
-So, we’ll see what Kaldheim has to give Sarulf.
-If we move into Modern, though, there are plenty of other cards that could work with Sarulf.
-We’ll explore Sarulf in Modern at a later date, as that exploration could be an article in and of itself.
+So, for Sarulf to make much of a move in Standard, it was going to need a few other cards to synergize with him.

 In Commander, there are so many ways to interact with +1/+1 counters that being able to manipulate how many counters Sarulf has on him at any given time is rather easy.
 That’s even without having White or Blue in his own deck.
 Of course, a Legendary Creature with that sort of ability, especially one that has to stick around for your next upkeep step at the beginning of your turn, is going to draw a lot of hate.
 So, protecting him will be a huge deal, and many of the things that will protect him get exiled with his ability, which is rather annoying.